A quiet exploration of home, identity and belonging.

 It simply depends on which chapter she’s working in.

-Her work has been exhibited in solo and group shows and is held in private and corporate collections in South Africa, Europe, the UK and the USA.
-Her portrait The Age of Adolescence was selected for the Top 100 Portrait Awards (2025).
+Since becoming a full-time artist in 2012, her work has been exhibited in multiple solo and group shows.
+It is held in private and corporate collections in South Africa, Europe, Asia and the Americas.
+Her portrait The Age of Adolescence was selected for the Top 100 Portrait Awards (2025) in South Africa and shortlisted for the Herbert Smith Freehills Kramer NPG Portrait Awards (2026) in the UK.

 She lives and works from her home studio in the shadow of Stellenbosch mountain.